xiaoyang-sde/knowledge-base/docs/operating-systems/03-memory-virtualization.md

 - **Stack**: The allocation and deallocation of the stack memories are managed by the compiler.
 The variable declarations in a function allocates memories in the stack, when the function returns, these memories are deallocated.
 - **Heap**: The allocation and deallocation of the heap memories requires explicit `malloc` API calls.
 The address of the memories allocated by `malloc` are stored in the stack.

 The `malloc()` call takes a parameter `size_t size` which describes the number of bytes to be allocated and returns a pointer with the `void` type that points to the allocated heap memory.
 The pointer needs to be casted to the desired type.
-The `sizeof()` operator returns the amount of space for specifc type.
+The `sizeof()` operator returns the amount of space for specific type.

 The `free()` call deallocates the memory allocated by `malloc()`.